-In considering credit rating, the lowest rating issued by three main agencies (above) is used, unless an investment-specific rating is available when this will be used.
+In considering credit rating, the lowest rating issued by Leading credit rating agencies is used, unless an investment-specific rating is available when this will be used.

 The Council considers other possible sources of information available to assess the credit worthiness of counterparties.
-This includes information direct from brokers, the Financial Times, news agencies and its treasury advisers monitoring the Credit Default Swaps (CDS) market.
+This includes information direct from brokers, news agencies and its treasury advisers monitoring the Credit Default Swaps (CDS) market.